aayushrh/BattleCode-Java/README.txt

       takes location and moves in the specifed direction for a distance (doesnt move if canMove returns false)

   boolean canSendMail(Robot r):
-      takes robot and returns whether or not you can send a message to it
+      takes robotController and returns whether or not you can send a message to it

   void sendMail(Robot r, String str):
-      takes robot and sends it mail (doesnt work if canSendMail returns false)
+      takes robotController and sends it mail (doesnt work if canSendMail returns false)

   ArrayList<Mail> getMail():
       gets the mail and clears it after